 Scholarship- A scholarship is a form of financial aid that is awarded to a student based on certain measures of merit.
 Students are not expected to pay back aid given in the form of a scholarship, however students may be required to maintain certain academic or extra-curricular standards in order to keep the scholarship.

-Transfer student - a transfer student is any applicant who has attended college/university after graduation from high school/secondary school.
+Transfer student - A transfer student is any applicant who has attended college/university and completed 12 or more credits post-high school graduation.

 TOEFL - Test of English as a Foreign Language; The TOEFL test helps prove you have the English skills you will actually use in an academic classroom.
 More than 8,000 colleges, universities and agencies in more than 130 countries rely on TOEFL® test scores to help make admissions decisions.
 Paper, computer-based and online versions of the exam are available.
 Visit www.ets.org/toefl